ramonskie/codex/openstack.md

 ### Site Name

 Sometimes the site level name can be a bit tricky because each IaaS divides things differently.
-With Openstack we suggest a default of the Openstack Datacenter you're using, for
+With OpenStack we suggest a default of the OpenStack Datacenter you're using, for
 example: `dc01`.

 ### Environment Name